steasdal/python-eval/readme.md

 ... and deployed to Docker Hub:
 <https://hub.docker.com/r/steasdal/python-eval/>

-## Running the application
+## Running the web service

 ### Running with Python
-To run this app with python, you'll need to install the following packages via pip:
+To run this web service with python, you'll need to install the following packages via pip:

    * flask
    * flask-restful